rasatsuda/rasatsuda/README.md

 ## 🧠 Current Interests
 - How AI reshapes editorial, PR, and cultural communication
-- Predictive analytics for audience engagement
+- Analytics for audience engagement in museums and art events
-- Building better cross-cultural communication tools
+- Tools to enpower the art industury

 ---